ISIS leader may have been 'liquidated' by strike, Russia says

 "According to the information that is being checked via various channels ... the leader of ISIS was at the conference and was liquidated by the strike," it said in a statement posted on Facebook.

+In televised remarks, Russian Foreign Minister Sergey Lavrov said he didn't have a "100 percent confirmation" of the Baghdadi's death.

-The Russian military said it has told the U.S. about the strike "that may have killed the ISIS leader."
+The Russian military said it had informed the U.S. about the strike "that may have killed the ISIS leader."

+Army Colonel Ryan Dillon, the spokesman for Operation Inherent Resolve ,tweeted that the coalition could not confirm Baghdadi's death.

-If confirmed, Baghdadi's death would represent a major success for the Russian military, which since 2015 has been supporting the Syrian regime in the country’s civil war.
+If confirmed, Baghdadi's death would represent a major success for the Russian military, which has been supporting the Syrian regime in the country’s civil war since 2015.

 The ISIS leader is one of America’s most wanted terrorists, with the State Department offering a $25 million reward for any information leading to his location, arrest, or conviction.
 Ayman al-Zawahiri, the al Qaeda leader, is the only other person with a similar bounty.